Embryonal rhabdomyosarcoma: Classification

 The Horn-Enterline classification uses morphologic characteristics to divide rhabdomyosarcoma into the embryonal, alveolar, botryoid, and pleomorphic subtypes.
 However, due to recent advancements in molecular genetics, the genetic and epigenetic factors contributing to these morphological differences have been more closely examined.
 As a result, the World Health Organization currently takes into account both molecular genetics and morphology to classify rhabdomyosarcoma into the embryonal, alveolar, spindle cell/sclerosing, and pleomorphic subtypes.

-When examining Embroynal Rhabdomyosarcoma tumors vs. Alveolar Rhabdomyosarcoma tumors, a 2013 study had discovered that there were more rates of mutation in ERMS tumors.
-The study had use whole genome sequencing to sequence the DNA from 16 RMS tumors and found that RAS pathway mutations tend to be more associated with intermediate and high risk embryonal Rhabdomyosarcoma.
-Additionally, Embryonal Rhabdomyosarcoma tends to be more common in males versus females, with an occurrence of 1.4:1.
+When examining embryonal rhabdomyosarcoma tumors vs. alveolar rhabdomyosarcoma tumors, a 2013 study had discovered that there were more rates of mutation in ERMS tumors.
+The study had use whole genome sequencing to sequence the DNA from 16 RMS tumors and found that RAS pathway mutations tend to be more associated with intermediate and high-risk embryonal Rhabdomyosarcoma.
+Additionally, embryonal rhabdomyosarcoma tends to be more common in males versus females, with an occurrence of 1.4:1.

 Histology

 Embryonal rhabdomyosarcoma has been informally classified as a "small round blue cell tumor" because of the characteristic microscopic appearance of its cells after histological staining with hematoxylin and eosin.
 Histologically, embryonal rhabdomyosarcoma commonly presents as alternating loose and dense patches of cells, including round cell and spindle cell components.
 The heterogenous structure resembles striated muscle at various embryonal developmental stages.